Save the Date

-The 3rd annual animal art show is in the works.
+The 3rd annual animal art show is in the works for this fall.
 Our theme this year is Take Flight.
 Show us your version of God’s flying creatures, big and small.

 Exhibit opens Saturday, October 5 – immediately after the annual Blessing of the Animals in the Courtyard.